 - Advertise for creditors

-- Collect life insurance
+- Collect life insurance death benefits

 - Arrange for transfer of assets passing outside the estate: Registered investments, Jointly held accounts and land.